AirScape: An Aerial Generative World Model with Motion Controllability: Dataset for Aerial World Model

 We first gather the egocentric perspective videos shot by the UAVs from open-sourced dataset: UrbanVideo-Bench~\cite{zhao2025urbanvideobench}, NAT2021~\cite{ye2022unsupervised}, and WebUAV-3M~\cite{10004511}.
 These datasets are derived from various tasks, including vision-language navigation, tracking, etc., featuring diverse drone actions.
 The scenes span over 10 types, such as industrial areas, residential zones, suburbs, and coastal regions.
 Additionally, they include various weather conditions, such as sunny days and nighttime.
 We segmented the videos into 129-frame clips and filtered out those that were static or exhibited abrupt changes.
 Examples are presented in Figure \ref{Fig:example}.

-Subsequently, we employed a Language Model of Motion (LMM) to infer the drone's motion intentions.
+Subsequently, we employed a vision-language model to infer the drone's motion intentions.
 These intentions could range from simple individual actions (e.g., rotating 45 degrees to the left) to specific tasks (e.g., tracking the white car ahead).
 We designed a straightforward chain-of-thought process, first identifying the action, then summarizing its stopping conditions, and finally merging them into a coherent and logically structured intention prompt.

 Finally, we conducted over 1,000 hours of human refinement.
-Even the most advanced multimodal large language models struggle to accurately infer the agent's motion from changes in the embodied perspective.
+Even the most advanced VLMs struggle to accurately infer the agent's motion from changes in the embodied perspective.
 Therefore, we focused on correcting the following aspects: incorrect actions, ambiguous descriptions, and imprecise tasks within the descriptions.
+The pipeline is shown in Figure \ref{Fig:statistic}a.